SiddharthBudhwar/Road_lane_detector/README.md

 ## Video Output

-Check out the restulting video!
-You can download the video here: [./test_videos_output/solidWhiteRight.mp4](./test_videos_output/solidWhiteRight.mp4)
+Video output of the project can be seen here : https://line-detector.herokuapp.com